Any color acceptable.

 Bitches: 26-30 inches

-The Borzois, also called Russian Wolfhounds are gentle, well-mannered dogs who have grace and beauty, yet they enjoy having fun and racing games.
-The Borzoi is a tall, aristocratic dog with a long, thin, narrow head, whose body is designed for speed.
-They are affectionate with their owners and tolerant of other dogs.
+The Borzois, also called Russian Wolfhounds are gentle, well-mannered dogs who have grace and beauty, yet they enjoy having fun and racing games, such as lure coursing.
+They are large, aristocratic dog with a long, thin, narrow head, whose body is designed to run fast and chase.
+It is a highly affectionate dog breed, attached to the owners and tolerant of other dogs.

-Puppies grow rapidly and should not be overworked until fully mature which is at one year of age.
-Their colors are white, golden, tan or gray with black markings, in either solid or mixed colors.
+As puppies, the Borzois grow rapidly and should not be overworked until fully mature – which is at one year of age.
+Their colors are white, golden, tan, or gray with black markings, in either solid or mixed colors.

-Borzoi dogs are smart, very intelligent, and capable learners.
-However the training of this breed has to be based upon mutual respect.
-Borzoi are often quite cat-like, often keeping themselves quite clean.
+The Borzoi is often quite cat-like, keeping themselves quite clean.
 This breed is quiet, rarely barking.
-They cannot be trusted off leash, unless in a securely fenced area.
+However, because of their urge and love for running, they cannot be trusted off-leash, unless in a securely fenced area.

-They are good with other dogs, but should be supervised with small non-canine pets such as cats and rabbits.
+They are great with other dogs but should be supervised with smaller non-canine pets, such as cats and rabbits.
 Spending time outdoors with small animals is not advised.
-They should be socialized very well with cats and other pets at as young an age as possible, but remember the Borzoi will always be a hunter that may race after a fleeing animal.
+They can be good with cats and other pets if socialized at as young an age as possible, but remember that the Borzoi breed will always be a hunter that may race after a fleeing animal.

-The Borzoi is a noble dog that gets along fairly well with children, but it is not ideally suited for being a child’s companion as it does not take well to rough-housing play, and prize their rest.
+The Borzoi is a noble dog that gets along fairly well with children, but it is not ideally suited for being a child’s companion as it does not take well to rough-housing play and prizes its rest.
 During the growing stage, these dogs need a highly nutritional diet.

 Silky, flat, and wavy or rather curly; never woolly.
 The long silky coat is easy to groom.
 Brush regularly with a firm bristle brush, and dry shampoo when necessary.
 Bathing presents a problem with such a tall dog but shouldn’t be required very often.
 Clip the hair between the toes to keep the feet comfortable and to stop them from spreading.
 The Borzoi is a seasonally heavy shedder.

-Apartment is okay if the Borzoi is provided with daily exercise.
-They are relatively inactive indoors and are so peaceful it might escape notice, but outside they need plenty of space to walk and run – so it will do best with at least an average-sized yard.
-In the city he should only be let off the lead in a safe, enclosed space.
-Borzoi should not be left alone in a yard as he can easily jump a six-foot fence.
+An apartment is suitable for the Borzoi to stay generally healthy and happy, provided they have daily exercise.
+They are relatively inactive indoors and are so peaceful that they might escape notice, but outside they need plenty of space to walk and run – so it would be best to have at least an average-sized yard.
+In the city, it should only be let off the lead in a safe, enclosed space.
+The Borzoi should not be left alone in a yard as they can easily jump a six-foot fence.